• Postal addressShow on map

 Our research

-Activity and participation are generally physically situated, and therefore the design of the built environment determines the opportunities for participation that are offered.
-This applies to all people regardless of age, gender, functional capacity and ethnicity.
-Age is a particularly important factor, because our needs change as we age.
-The Universal Design Research Group researches how the built environment can be inclusive and health-promoting for everyone.
+Activity and participation are generally physically situated, and therefore, the design of the built environment determines the opportunities for participation that are offered.
+This applies to all people, regardless of age, gender, functional capacity, or ethnicity.
+Age is a particularly important factor because our needs change as we grow older.
+The Universal Design Research Group investigates how the built environment can be socially sustainable and, therefore, inclusive and health-promoting for everyone.

 Research focus